 Notwithstanding the current political crisis, the Malaysian startup ecosystem remains vibrant and well supported by both private and public sectors.
 Online interactions on community groups like Open Coffee Club and StartupMamak on Facebook have been more active nowadays due to more people working from home.

 For example, you will be surprised to see how resourceful and digitally connected Malaysian can be.
-During the Covid-19 lockdown, a group of volunteers came up with a #Kitajagakita initiative which seeks to aggregate verified campaigns which seeks to crowdsource donations from the public to help those affected by the Covid-19 crisis.
+During the Covid-19 lockdown, a group of volunteers came up with a #Kitajagakita initiative that seeks to aggregate verified campaigns which seeks to crowdsource donations from the public to help those affected by the Covid-19 crisis.
 Malaysians are a generous lot and you can find so many people joining various crowdfunding campaigns to help purchase food and daily supplies especially for daily wage earners.
 These various crowdfunding campaigns demonstrate that Malaysian are tech savvy and connected.

 There was also a huge surge globally in ecommerce purchases which included Malaysia as well.
 So if you are planning to set up an online or digital platform here, you will be able to offer your products or services to a sizable addressable market that are not only tech savvy but also with some disposable income especially the millennials.

 Recently, Cradle Fund which is a government funding agency backed by the Ministry of Finance has announced that they are launching two new grants amounting to RM26.5 mil (around USD6.2 mil) namely Cradle Investment Programme Ignite (CIP Ignite) and Cradle Investment Programme Accelerate (CIP Accelerate).
-CIP Ignite is designed as a conditional grant of up to RM500,000 to help support early-stage technology-based startups, tech-based small and medium enterprises (SMEs) or spin-off companies from universities or research institutes, whereas CIP Accelerate provides funding of up to RM2 million focused on accelerating the growth of deep tech companies and spin-offs from universities and research institutes
+CIP Ignite is designed as a conditional grant of up to RM500,000 to help support early-stage technology-based startups, tech-based small and medium enterprises (SMEs) or spin-off companies from universities or research institutes.
+Whereas CIP Accelerate provides funding of up to RM2 million focused on accelerating the growth of deep tech companies and spin-offs from universities and research institutes

 These are just some of the funding opportunities and initiatives being undertaken by the Malaysian government.
 In addition, foreign venture capitals and local investors regularly invest in technology companies.
 The inherent challenge faced by many investors is the sourcing and screening process as many early stage entrepreneurs may not have a strong business case.
 This is also where tech accelerators and incubators are aplenty in Malaysia to fill this gap so that investors will have more visibility on potential startups for investments.